-Named after a line in The Fall's "Two Steps Back", Cracker Factory formed in Dublin in early 1985 approx. All came from the East Wall area of Dublin except for vocalist Paul Gaffney who was from Finglas.
+Named after a line in The Fall's "Two Steps Back", The Cracker Factory was formed in Dublin in early 1985 approx by brothers Johnny and Anthony Moran.
+All came from the East Wall area of Dublin except for vocalist Paul Gaffney who was from Finglas.
 He left before they started gigging and the band had trouble finding a suitable vocalist for some time.
 Vocals were handled by Johnny Moran who was first to admit he wasn't the greatest singer in the world . . .
 This lineup had a punky type sound similar to the Fall in places when they recorded the first 2-song demo.
 Most gigs were at The Underground in Dublin.

-The original lineup was Johnny Moran (guitar/vocals), Paul Gaffney (vocals/guitar), Paul Harper (bass) and Anto Moran (ex Proles) (drums). ???
-Lynch (vocals) replaced Paul Gaffney, who later played with Tony St. James and the Dry Season.
-Declan Mulligan (bass) replaced Paul Harper circa 1986.
-Dave ??? (vocals/guitar) replaced ???
-Lynch in 1987.
+The original lineup was Johnny Moran (guitar/vocals), Paul Gaffney (vocals/guitar), Paul Harper (bass) and Anto Moran (ex Proles) (drums).
+Martin Lynch (vocals) replaced Paul Gaffney, who later played with Tony St. James and the Dry Season.
+Declan Mulligan (bass) replaced Paul Harper in 1986.
+Dave Radford (vocals/guitar) replaced Martin Lynch in 1987.

 Declan Mulligan later played with Inside Cairo, The Lesser Gods, The Candyshop and Dry Season.
 Anto Moran later in The Promise

 We need your help to correct and/or complete this entry.
 If you can provide more information about this band, have scans, photos or any other memorabilia we can use, or spare copies of any releases, then please get in touch.